GiorgosMandi/ScalaProjects/README.md

 # ScalaProjects

-This is a collection of exercises/tutorials of `scala`-related libraries/frameworks:
+This is a collection of exercises and tutorials regarding SCALA-related libraries & frameworks:

 ### Courses:
   - [Rock The JVM: Akka-Essentials](https://github.com/GiorgosMandi/ScalaProjects/tree/main/src/main/scala/rockTheJVM/akkaEssentials)